★ ALFRED TARSKI LOGIC PRIZE ★

 4) The prize, besides being an honour, will support the winner's participation (housing + travel + registration fee) in the World Congress of Universal Logic and the publication of the paper in the journal Logica Universalis, Birkhäuser.

 5) There is no restriction of age, sex, race, nationality.
-Contestants need only to be affiliated with a University (or other educational institution) in Poland.
+Contestants need only to live in Poland and be affiliated with a University (or other educational institution) in Poland.